estellebarthelet/housing/index.md

 Note that we included a control variable, the extracurricular activities, that we used in the propensity score computation, to make sure it was well distributed across both populations (indeed its linked ATE is not significant).

-# Differences in effect between age groups
+# Differences across age groups

 Lastly, we will check whether an age group is more affected than another by the effects we just observed.
 We split the population between children (aged 6 to 11) and teenagers (aged 12 to 17).
-We can compute the ATEs of precarious conditions again on these two age groups, as well as their differences.
+We can compute the ATE of precarious conditions again on these two age groups, as well as their differences.

 Let's see what it shows:

 ![Plot11](./figures/10_ATE_precarious_2.png)

 ![Plot12](./figures/10_ATE_precarious_3.png)

 ![Plot13](./figures/10_ATE_precarious_4.png)

 It seems that younger children's mental health is more impacted by precarity than teenagers'.
 Indeed it is interesting to see that the effect on depression score is not significant for teenagers.
 However, recall that depression scores increase with age!
 We can conclude that the augmentation in depression occurence in teenagers is not particularly specific to their housing conditions.